 What does electricity have to do with wildlife?
-Making the switch to a different energy provider is one of the quickest and easiest ways to help curb climate change and the impacts on native wildlife.
-More than one-third of Australia’s emissions comes from electricity consumption, so this is one area where you can have a real impact by making conscious choices at home.
+Making the switch to a different energy provider is one of the quickest and easiest ways to help curb climate change and its impacts on native wildlife.
+More than one-third of Australia’s emissions come from electricity consumption, so this is one area where you can have a real impact by making conscious choices at home.

-Change to a renewable-friendly energy retailer and sign up to their green power plan today.
+Change to a renewable-friendly energy retailer and sign up for their green power plan today.

 4. Use less plastic

-Australia produces almost 3 million tonnes of plastic every year, but less than 9% of plastics are recycled which means that the rest ends up in landfill – a big contributor of greenhouse gas emissions.
-On top of that, plastic pollution is a major problem for our marine wildlife and birdlife, with 130,000 tonnes of plastic ending up in our oceans each year.
+Australia produces almost 3 million tonnes of plastic every year, but less than 9% of plastics are recycled, which means that the rest ends up in landfill – a big contributor to greenhouse gas emissions.
+On top of that, plastic pollution is a major problem for our marine wildlife and birdlife, with 130,000 tonnes of plastic ending up in our oceans annually.
 Unfortunately, this means that animals like sea turtles and threatened seabirds can become tangled in plastic.
 Or they mistake it for food and ingest it.
-Either way, it’s having a disastrous impact on our wildlife.
+Plastics are having a disastrous impact on our wildlife.

 5. Reduce food waste

 Together, our actions are powerful.
 And, there’s one more thing you can do.
-Please share this blog with your friends, family and anyone who cares about the future of our amazing wildlife.
+Please share this blog with your friends, family and anyone who cares about the future of our environment.
 Let’s take a stand and share it far and wide!